 I present here a gadget that has been described several times on the Web.
 Then why talk again about it?
 It’s only with the aim of showing as simply as possible what can be done, and, for non-mathematicians, explaining how the data to be applied are calculated.

 The main interest in measuring the speed of a model train is to set the digital (DCC) CVs (configuration variables) and in particular the CV5 (maximum speed), so that the reduction speed is in conformity, to scale, to the prototype’s.
-I will not enter into the discussion of whether or not to increase the speed relative to that strictly to scale, to give a better impression of reality.
+I will not enter into the discussion of whether to increase the speed relative to that strictly to scale, to give a better impression of reality.
 It’s up to everyone to decide.
 Moreover, it is probably more the accelerations and decelerations than the top speed that give realism to a model train.

 But where this tachometer really helps, is when you want two or more motor vehicles to work in MU (multiple unit).
 This is the case, for example, for two EAD (Element Automoteur Diesel) railcars or two BB 16500.
 In the latter case, although equipped with the same decoder with the CV5 set to the same value, the two machines did not have the same speed — difference due to the engine I suppose — with all the risks of mechanical fatigue associated: transmission, tires.
 And the test method - comparison - modification was painful.
 With the tachometer, it’s much faster!

 The base of the device is a bike tachometer.
 The idea may seem curious: how to measure the speed of a train that runs say 200 km per hour in reality, so at 200/87 = 2.3 km per hour to scale, with a device supposed to measure the speed of a bike capable of riding at 77 km per hour (world record on track, 200 m start launched, by François Pervis on December 6, 2013)?